quixio/quix-streams/README.md

 ## Contribution Guide

 Contributing is a great way to learn and we especially welcome those who haven't contributed to an OSS project before.
 We're very open to any feedback or code contributions to this OSS project ❤️.
-Before contributing, please read our [Contributing File](https://github.com/quixai/quix-streams/blob/main/CONTRIBUTING.md) for how you can best give feedback and contribute.
+Before contributing, please read our [Contributing File](https://github.com/quixai/quix-streams/blob/main/CONTRIBUTING.md) and familiarize yourself with our [architecture](./arch-notes.md) for how you can best give feedback and contribute.

 ## Need help?